lonesoulsurfer/Groove-Box-Drum-Machine/README.md

  - Use Arduino to keep it simple (plus it helps to keep the components down and everything in tune)
  - Can fit into any modular synth Eurorck (include the ability to power the module via normal module power sources)
  - Has to sound great!
-- Lastly, it should be portable and run off batteries
+- Lastly, it should be portable and be powered from a 9V battery

 ![image](https://github.com/user-attachments/assets/99cd2d2f-db10-4bef-a9e0-91c678bc92be)